omeka/Documentation/source/Reference/libraries/Omeka/Db.rst

         INSERT INTO table (field, field2, field3, ...)
 VALUES (?, ?, ?, ...)
         ON DUPLICATE KEY UPDATE field = ?, field2 = ?, ...

-        Note on portability: ON DUPLICATE KEY UPDATE is a MySQL extension.
-        The advantage to using this is that it doesn't care whether a row exists already.
-        Basically it combines what would be insert() and update() methods in other ORMs into a single method
+        Note on portability: ON DUPLICATE KEY UPDATE is a MySQL extension.The advantage to using this is that it doesn't care whether a row exists already.Basically it combines what would be insert() and update() methods in otherORMs into a single method

         :param string $table: Table model class name.
         :param array $values: Rows to insert (or update).